 9. Share memories.
 If it’s appropriate, share a favorite memory of the loved one.
 It’s deeply healing to hear stories about someone you are missing.
 If there isn’t time or it’s not an appropriate setting to share memories, write them down and send them later with a card.
 They will be a cherished treasure.

 10. Don’t say that you know how they feel.
 Your great aunt Edna’s cousin’s death is not the same.
+Losing your beloved pet isn’t comparable to the death of a child, a spouse, a parent.
 It just isn’t.
 Even similar situations can involve different emotions.
-See #3.
-And #4.
+Many of the platitudes people say in grief are hurtful.
+So it’s better to simply be present.

 11. It’s okay to feel helpless.
 The truth is, you can’t fix the pain.
-That is why we’re called simply to weep with those who weep. {Romans 12:15b.} Don’t try to fill the void with words.
+That is why we’re called simply to weep with those who weep.
+(Romans 12:15, ESV) Don’t try to fill the pain with words.

 12. Send pictures.
 Pull pictures you may have of the deceased and send them along with a card.

 13. Make a meal – enough for them to eat hot on the first night and freeze leftovers for a second night.
-Stay for dinner?
-You’ll have to feel that one out.
-Some families will welcome the company, while others crave privacy to grieve.
+Should you stay for dinner?
+You’ll have to be sensitive to this.
+Some families will welcome the company, while others want privacy to grieve.

 14. Bring paper goods.
-With the stress and extra workload that often comes with a loss, paper plates and utensils keep meals and cleanup simple.
+With the stress and extra workload that often comes with a loss, paper plates, utensils, and napkins will keep meals and cleanup simple.
+Tissues and toilet paper are also helpful.

 15. Pray.
 This is both an immediate and long-term need.
 Commit to cover the family in prayer for an extended period.
 We asked friends who were willing to pray for us for a year; we could feel the prayers and rest in the covering.
 Put a reminder on your phone to pray for the grieving family on a certain day each week.

-16. Lend your expertise.
+16. Lend your practical expertise.
 You may be able to help with the lawn or social security or banking or another area.
-If you see the need, don’t wait to be asked because it may never happen.
+If you see the need, don’t wait to be asked because it will probably never happen.
+Friends cleaned our pool, fixed a broken water heater, and called to walk me through social security issues without me having to chase that down.

-17. Give books.
+17. Give books to help them walk through grief.
 Grief brings enormous change and uncertainty.
 Books on grief, memoirs from others in similar situations and devotionals give insight and practical help.

 19. Invite them into your home.
 Fellowship with friends and sharing laughter adds some bright spots to a difficult road and hints at the healing to come .